Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 The executive scripts:

 * Fig_1.py
-  corresponds to the Fig. 1 in ...
+  corresponds to the Fig. 1 in the paper

 * Fig_2.py
-  corresponds to the Fig. 2 in ...
+  corresponds to the Fig. 2 in the paper

 * Fig_3.py
   corresponds to the Fig. 3 and Supp.
-1 in ...
+1 in the paper

 * Fig_4.py
-  corresponds to the Fig. 4, Table 3, and Table 4 in ...
+  corresponds to the Fig. 4, Table 3, and Table 4 in the paper

 * binomial_test.py
-  corresponds to Table 1 and Table 2 in ...
+  corresponds to Table 1 and Table 2 in the paper

-* brain.py & fig4_fig5.py corresponds to Fig. 5 and Table 5 in ....
+* brain.py & fig4_fig5.py corresponds to Fig. 5 and Table 5 in the paper.

   To change the data usage, at Line 171 it is free to change S0XX.csv into any data you would like to test in the folder "structural_connectivity_matrices"